micz/ThunderStats/README.md

 `npm run build`

-You'll find the compiled addon in the `dist` folder.
+You'll find the compiled addon in the `dist` folder and the final `.xpi` package in the parent folder of the project root.

 ### Development build (without minification, auto-rebuild on changes)